nguyenkieuchauanh0908/30-days-React/README.md

 #### 👉 <a href='https://react.dev/reference/react/useEffect'>useEffect </a> to handle side effect, clean up function

-- sideEffects typically refer to actions that affect things outside the scope of the current function, such as API calls, timers, or directly updating the DOM
+- side effects typically refer to actions that affect things outside the scope of the current function, such as API calls, timers, or directly updating the DOM
   Example using React to fetch data from an API (Most frameworks based on React offer more flexible and efficient ways to call API)

 ```ruby